 Sverre Fehn’s Villa Busk stands on the edge of a rocky outcrop with a distant view of the sea.
 It was built for a musician in 1990.
 Like many of his buildings, the house has a strong relationship with the surroundings and blends modernity with regionalism.
 Much like Finland’s Alvar Aalto, Fehn’s buildings have a timelessness that arises from these qualities.
-The residence resembles a romantic fortress, standing on the edge of a precipitous cliff; it has the appearance of a house-made to accommodate a poetic sensibility.
+The residence resembles a romantic fortress, standing on the edge of a steep cliff; it has the appearance of a house made to accommodate a poetic sensibility.

 Villa Busk Technical Information